-There is adequate evidence that screening tests can accurately detect syphilis infection.
+The USPSTF found adequate evidence that screening tests can accurately detect syphilis infection in pregnant women.

 Benefits of Detection and Early Treatment

-The USPSTF found convincing observational evidence that the universal screening of pregnant women decreases the proportion of infants with clinical manifestations of syphilis infection.
+The USPSTF found convincing evidence that early universal screening for syphilis infection in pregnant women reduces the incidence of congenital syphilis and the adverse outcomes of pregnancy associated with maternal infection.

 Harms of Detection and Early Treatment

-Screening and treatment may result in potential harms, including false-positive results that require clinical evaluation, unnecessary anxiety to the patient, and harms of antibiotic use.
-However, the USPSTF concluded that the harm from screening is no greater than small.
+Screening for syphilis infection in pregnant women may result in potential harms, including false-positive results that require clinical evaluation, anxiety, and harms of treatment with antibiotic medications.
+However, the USPSTF concluded that these harms of screening are no greater than small.

-The USPSTF concludes with high certainty that the net benefit of screening is substantial for pregnant women.
+Using a reaffirmation process,4 the USPSTF concludes with high certainty that the net benefit of screening for syphilis infection in pregnant women is substantial.